You are here

 What is it?

 Audi has cleaved open another gap in its mega portfolio to create the slightly predictable Q3.
 It’s a posh crossover that’s bigger and taller than the A3 but – despite appearances – not quite as full-figured as the Q5.
 So it’s a smallish hatchback jacked-up to look like an SUV, while still looking like a hatchback.
+Sort of.
+You know what it is: think Audi Q3 vs BMW X1.
 It’s designed mostly for tarmac, but the raised ride height and optional four-wheel-drive will do a decent job of treading over a relatively rough track.